go-air/gini/README.md

 # Solving Formulas and Circuits
-Gini provides a simple and efficient logic modelling library which supports easy construction of arbitrary Boolean formulas and sequential Boolean circuits.
+Gini provides a simple and efficient logic modelling library which supports easy construction of arbitrary Boolean formulas.
 The library uses and-inverter graphs, structural hashing, constant propagation and can be used for constructing compact formulas with a rich set of Boolean operators.
 The circuit type implements an interface which makes it plug into a solver automatically.
 In fact, the circuit type uses the same representation for literals as the solver, so there is no need to map between solver and circuit variables.

 Additionally, sequential circuits are supported.
 The sequential part of the logic library provides memory elements (latches) which are evaluated initially